1931 All-America college football team: Proliferation of All-American teams

 Damon Runyon described the proliferation of All-American teams as a virulent plague.

 In 1931, Damon Runyon wrote a column about the proliferation of "All-America" teams.
 He noted: "The 'All' boys are it, tooth and nail.
-They are 'All'-ing North, South East and West.
+They are 'All'-ing North, South East, and West.
 They will wind up 'All'-Americaing, the most virulent form of the 'All' plague that besets us every Winter.
 The late Walter Camp little realized what he was bringing upon the country. ...
 At the moment, Mr. Camp probably had no idea that he was sowing the seed of a fearful pestilence."
-Runyon noted that Camp's word was viewed as gospel, but with his passing "the rush to fill his shoes was prodigious," and the "'All' business became a national obsession."
+Runyon noted that Camp's word was viewed as gospel.
+Still, with his passing "the rush to fill his shoes was prodigious," and the "'All' business became a national obsession."